 - This creamy dessert needs only three simple ingredients.

-- Quick and easy, it only takes 5-10 minutes to prep.
+- Quick and easy recipe, taking only 5-10 minutes to prep.

 - You can decorate it in various ways.